 Amazon’s customer support has a good reputation, thereby making the purchase of a Kindle a good investment in the long term, which can be reassuring.
 As the Kindles are more reactive and better for reading awz3 books than PocketBook readers, it can be a great choice if you are ready to use the PDF reader it comes with and to convert your books in ePub into azw3 for an optimal reading experience, if you are ready to jailbreak your device so that it fits your needs perfectly, or if you want to be able to buy books on Amazon directly from your device.

 What about the lesser-known brands, like Onyx Boox and Icarus?

 Readers like Onyx Boox are interesting because they are endowed with an adaptive sensor and pen that allows for PDF writing, like a physical book!
-By running Android 6, users can install several different apps, so users need to be versatile readers.
+By running Android 6, users can install several different apps, making these eReaders pretty versatile.